tejaswigowda/book.programmingthecloud.com/src/ptc/prelims/theComputer.md

 (computers, phones, tablets) do clients and servers exist?</i>.

  <img style="display:block;margin:auto" src='../../imgs/pModel.png'>
  <figcaption> Fig: 1.2.1.
-Programmer's model of a Computer</figcaption>
+Programming model of a Computer</figcaption>

 Clients and servers are <b>applications</b> that reside in the application layer of a computer (see Figure above).
 For eg. YouTube.com is a server which can be